Discover Your Passion Here

 World Language

-Eighth Grade Spanish is sequential to the seventh-grade Spanish course and covers the same material that is taught in the second semester of Spanish I in high school.
-Students who successfully complete 8th grade Spanish will be placed into Spanish II as high school freshmen.
+The Spanish Level 1B is sequential to the Spanish Level 1A course and covers the same material that is taught in the second semester of Spanish I in the high school.
+Students who successfully complete Spanish I will be placed into Spanish II as high school freshmen.
 While oral communication in the language is a priority, appropriate development of the four critical areas--reading, writing, speaking, and listening--is stressed.
-In particular, the composition is emphasized much more at the eighth-grade level than previously.
+In particular, the composition is emphasized much more at the Spanish level 1B than previously.
 At this level, culture is approached in a manner that capitalizes upon the students' maturing ability to perceive the world in a social and economic context.

-This course is a continuation of the material that was seen during seventh grade.
-Eighth graders will learn more advanced grammar and conjugation.
+This course is a continuation of the material that was seen during French Level 1A.
+Students will learn more advanced grammar and conjugation.
 Students will learn their first past and future tenses, all while expanding their vocabulary bank on a variety of different topics.
-A focus on conversational French is also introduced this quarter through more speaking and role-play activities, combining all they’ve learned in 7th grade.
+A focus on conversational French is also introduced this quarter through more speaking and role play activities, combining all they’ve learned in 7th grade.
 We will, of course, still learn and see various French cultural things as well as, at the end of the year, a very useful lesson on French slang.

-This course is a continuation of the material begun in Latin IA (Seventh Grade Latin) and covers the material taught in the second semester of Latin I in high school.
+This course is a continuation of the material begun in Latin 1A and covers the material taught in the second semester of Latin I in high school.
+Pre-requisites are the completion of Latin 1A, or faculty approval.
 Students who successfully complete Latin IB will be placed in Latin II in 9th grade.
 Latin, with its unique patterns of inflection and syntax and the acquisition of an extensive vocabulary, is the major focus of the course whose goal is the ability to read and translate.
 The extended nature of a two-year Latin I course such as this will allow us to explore Roman customs and culture, mythology, and English word derivations at a greater depth than in a standard Latin I course.

 Physical Education